 IntelliSee is fully customizable through its web portal so users can set which cameras to monitor, when and for what risks.
 For example, users could set a trespassing detection during the night when people aren’t expected to be in an area.

 IntelliSee can even alert users if a surveillance camera has been disconnected or quit working.

-IntelliSee connects to live data feeds via a simple ethernet cord.
+IntelliSee’s connects to the same network as your surveillance cameras and monitors the live data feeds via a simple ethernet cord.
 Depending on your surveillance approach, this generally happens through a network switch.

 IntelliSee works with any camera between 480p and 4K resolution.

 Because IntelliSee taps into existing surveillance cameras’ live feed, it technically does not require a video management system (VMS).
-However, VMS’ are often an important piece of an organization’s overall surveillance approach within their overall safety and security strategy.
+However, VMS’ are often an important piece of an organization’s overall overall safety and security strategy (e.g. to recover video footage surrounding an event).
 As such, IntelliSee is designed to seamlessly integrate with VMS and other critical systems (e.g. communication systems, access controls, etc.).